What is a coronavirus?

 Call your Family Physician or Nurse Practitioner.
 If your healthcare provider is not available, you can:

-The Simcoe Muskoka COVID-19 Immunization Clinic is located at 29 Sperling Drive in Barrie and is a partnership between RVH, the Simcoe Muskoka District Health Unit and City of Barrie.
+RVH’s COVID-19 Immunization Clinic is located at 29 Sperling Drive in Barrie, a partnership between RVH, the Simcoe Muskoka District Health Unit and City of Barrie, remains open for September.